tinijs/tinijs/apps/tinijs.dev/content/cli-posts/208 - module-add/index.md

 Add a Tini Module to the project.

-Before add a module, you need to commit any change in your project.
+Before add a module, you need to **commit or stash** any change in your project.

 ```bash
 npx tini module add <name>
 ```

-**TODO**: Add more details.
+Please see [modules page](/module) for more information.